 Today, Sapa O'Chau Travel Social Enterprise is the only tour operator in Vietnam that is officially registered as a social enterprise.
 Sapa O’Chau runs on the same social enterprise principles on which it was founded: working hard and giving back to Sapa and all ethnic minorities.
 It is made up of five inter-connected pieces: the boarding facility, the hotel, café, the Hmong handicraft store and the tour operation.
-These are administered by our dedicated Founder and Director who is in Forbes Vietnam's 2016 30 Under 30.
-Numerous partners in Sapa and beyond also provide much needed support.
+These are administered by our dedicated Founder and Director who is in Forbes Vietnam's 2016 30 Under 30 and shortlisted for 2019 Women of the Future Awards - Southeast Asia Social Entrepreneur.

 The roadmap shows Sapa O'Chau beneficiaries and the effects it has on its beneficiaries.
 The direct beneficiaries are trekking guides, homestay owners, high school students, vocational students, craftswomen and volunteers.
 These are driven by the trekking operations, hotel operations, cafe operations and Hmong handicraft workshop.
 Sapa O'Chau is trying to get ethnic minority high school age students back to school using a holistic approach.
 When the children attend school, the family will need to hire extra help for the farm.
 Hence, if Sapa O'Chau creates job opportunities for parents of these children, more children can attend school.
 These students can have better job opportunities after completing higher education.
-The land is not as fertile due to erosion of nutrients as rain washes them down the steep slopes where the crops are cultivated.
-Land is being divided into smaller and smaller portions as land is handed down from father to sons.
+The land is not as fertile due to the erosion of nutrients as rain washes them down the steep slopes where the crops are cultivated.
+The land is being divided into smaller and smaller portions as land is handed down from father to sons.
 What choice do they have?